insqu/sc/README.md

 This process should take around 20 minutes or so, but can be skipped if you want to run on your local computer.
 > Note: we advise you to use AWS EC2 instance for a cleaner setup: again we cannot provide support for issues encountered by using your local machine

-First sign up to a free-tier account here: https://aws.amazon.com/
+First sign up to a free-tier account here: https://aws.amazon.com/ (note, you may have to use a credit / debit card to sign-up, please ensure that you cancel as soon as you have completed the tutorial and close your instances to avoid any charge)

 Then:

+## If you are using a MAC / MacOS / Linux follow these instructions

 - Select Services -> EC2 -> Launch an instance
 - Select an Ubuntu Server, with a 64-bit architecture
 - Leave the remaining settings as their defaults